eclipse-iceoryx/iceoryx/iceoryx_examples/waitset/README.md

 one or more events triggered the _WaitSet_.
 After the call returned we get a vector filled with all the _Triggers_ which were triggered.

-We iterate through this vector, if a _Trigger_ originated from the `shutdownGuard` we exit the program otherwise we just call the assigned callback by calling the trigger.
+We iterate through this vector, if a _Trigger_ originated from the `shutdownTrigger` we exit the program otherwise we just call the assigned callback by calling the trigger.
 This will then call `subscriberCallback` with the _TriggerOrigin_ as parameter.